utsaslab/crashmonkey/README.md

     * Make a class to manage kernel modules
     * Make running test cases multi-threaded
     * Make the `disk_wrapper` work on volumes that span multiple block devices
+    * Clean up the interface for generating crash states

 ### Repo Owner Contact Info ###
 I can be reached at [ashmrtn@utexas.edu](mailto:ashmrtn@utexas.edu).
 Please don't spam this email and please begin your subject line with `CrashMonkey:` because I do filter my messages.